FAQS

 Closed Infections (dental or otherwise)

-Conditions with impaired sweating (such as Multiple Sclerosis, Central Nervous System Tumors, Diabetes with Neuropathy, etc.)
+Conditions with impaired sweating (including Multiple Sclerosis, Central Nervous System Tumors, Diabetes with Neuropathy, etc.)

 Joint injuries less than 72hrs or chronically hot/swollen joints